quinnphil/quinnphil.github.io/_pages/about.md

   scrollable: true # adds a vertical scroll bar if there are more than 3 new posts items
   limit: 3 # leave blank to include all the blog posts
 ---
+Hello <i class="fa-solid fa-hand-wave"></i>

 Welcome to my website.

-Here you will find my [blog](/blog) and [portfolio](/portfolio).
-Both are a mix of things that interest me both personally and professionally.
+Here you will find my [blog](/blog) and [portfolio](/portfolio), where I share both personal passions and professional work -- a blend of content reflecting my diverse interests across various domains.